 Mr. Jones advises companies, healthcare providers, governments and foundations on digital heath, the Internet of Medical Things and technology-enabled services.
 He is globally recognized for his expertise in wireless technologies, mobility and network effect for fitness, health and healthcare products, apps, services and therapies.
 He sits on multiple boards and has spent more than 30 years developing, founding and growing mobile healthcare enterprises.
 In the early 1980s, he developed the $3B critical care transportation sector.
 During the mid-80s and into the 90s, he won billions of dollars of multi-year EMS contracts throughout the US.
 In the mid 1990s, he developed AMR’s healthcare call center strategy, American Medical Pathways.

 “BlueClouds provide the industry with private, secure communication networks and are key to driving network effect in health care and life science by reducing friction and producing economic efficiencies by using data rich directories and facilitating information sharing and coordination of workflows.”

-Mr. Paulo Moreira is a Clinical Development executive with 24 years of experience in clinical research.
-He has been with EMD Serono for the last 15 year in positions of increasing responsibility within Clinical Operations, most recently, as the Global Head of Clinical Strategic Partnering and presently as the Vice President of Clinical External Innovation and currently with Agenus Biotechnology.
+Mr. Moreira is an industry consultant with over 25 years of experience in clinical research.
+He was with EMD Serono for 15 years in positions of increasing responsibility within Clinical Operations, most recently, as the Global Head of Clinical Strategic Partnering and presently as the Vice President of Clinical External Innovation and currently with Agenus Biotechnology.
 Mr. Moreira is also a Visiting Scholar at Boston College where he teaches at the Pathways in Clinical Research Program.
 He is very active in several industry-wide organizations and also serves on the Steering Committee of the Clinical Trial Transformation Initiative.